Britain's Cameron tells EU rebels to back referendum law

 Conservatives remain keen to debate the bill in parliament to show voters that they are serious about holding a referendum.

 That has strained relations within the coalition and within the party.
-More than 100 Conservatives, a third of the total, criticized him in parliament on Wednesday over his stance.
+More than 100 Conservatives, a third of the total, criticised him in parliament on Wednesday over his stance.

 Seeking to draw a line, Cameron said all Conservatives must support the referendum law in parliament.
 Party enforcers will impose a “three-line whip”, their strictest order for lawmakers to back a vote or face disciplinary action.